james-clarusway/katakoda/kubernetes-volumes/step1.md

 ## Kubernetes Volume Persistence

--On host2, create a `pv-data` directory under home folder, also create an `index.html` file with `Welcome to Kubernetes persistence volume lesson` text and note down path of the `pv-data` folder.
+-On node01, create a `pv-data` directory under home folder, also create an `index.html` file with `Welcome to Kubernetes persistence volume lesson` text and note down path of the `pv-data` folder.

 `mkdir pv-data && cd pv-data`{{copy}}
 `echo "Welcome to Kubernetes persistence volume lesson" > index.html`{{copy}}

-- On host1, create a `clarus-pv.yaml` file using the following content with the volume type of `hostPath` to build a `PersistentVolume`.
+- On controlplane, create a `clarus-pv.yaml` file using the following content with the volume type of `hostPath` to build a `PersistentVolume`.

 ```
 cat << EOF > clarus-pv.yaml